anumkhanit/azure-wireshark-network-protocols/README.md

    - Change number of 310 to 290
    - Check Wireshark and command line or Powershell in Windows 10 VM for traffic changes.
    - Re-enable ICMP traffic in the NSG and verify that ping starts working again.
-   - Stop the ping activity. (ex of your keyboard keys - CMD + C)
+   - Stop the ping activity. (e.g. of your keyboard keys - CMD + C)

 ### SSH Traffic